AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/GetDerivedAttributes.md

 ##### *classWithBaseClass*
 Type: [Aml.Engine.CAEX.IClassWithBaseClassReference][2]
  The class with a possible base class reference for inheritance.

 ##### *includeOwn* (Optional)
 Type: [System.Boolean][3]
-if set to `true` includes the elements own ExternalInterface objects; otherwise not
+ if set to `true` the elements own ExternalInterface objects are included; otherwise not

 #### Return Value
 Type: [List][4]&lt;[AttributeType][5]>
 A list of Attribute objects
 #### Usage Note
 In Visual Basic and C#, you can call this method as an instance method on any object of type [IClassWithBaseClassReference][2].
 When you use instance method syntax to call this method, omit the first parameter.
 For more information, see [Extension Methods (Visual Basic)][6] or [Extension Methods (C# Programming Guide)][7].